Updating and Managing the Datasets Used by EJAM

 How to Update Datasets in EJAM

-The process begins from within the EJAM code repo, using the various
+The process begins from within the EJAM code repo.
+Historically, most

 The various data objects need to be updated at various frequencies –